codepath/android_guides/Implementing-Pull-to-Refresh-Guide.md

 }
 ```

-Make sure your support library is up to date by adding to your root `gradle.file`:
+Make sure your libraries is up to date by adding to your root `gradle.file`:

 ```gradle
 allprojects {